 Flavor Tip: Save some of the garlic butter to brush onto the knots as they come out of the oven, then top each with fresh parmesan and chopped parsley.
 The parmesan and parsley are completely optional, but make an awesome garnish.
 This is your happy place:

-Follow these in-depth instructions for super soft and flavorful homemade garlic knots.
-Review video tutorial above and recipe notes below before beginning.
+Follow these detailed instructions for super soft and flavorful homemade garlic knots.
+Review video tutorial and recipe notes below before beginning.

 - 1 and 1/3 cups (320ml) warm water (between 100–110°F, 38–43°C)